4 Practical Ways to Improve Your Digestion

 Eating is a wonderful and enjoyable act.
 Unfortunately, with busy lives, we can forget how important it actually is and how directly it affects our minds and bodies.
 We easily fall into the habit of eating on the go, or rushing to eat whatever we can, just to “refuel.”
 We become unaware of what we are eating and how we are eating it.
 In Ayurveda, nutrition is viewed on a much deeper level; it is a holistic approach that recognizes not every food item will be right for every person.
-Thus, eating according to your prakriti (Ayurvedic constitution) has become an important part of how Ayurveda can support mind-body health through diet.
+Thus, eating according to your prakriti (constitution) has become an important part of how Ayurveda can support mind-body health through diet.
+If you don't know your constitution, take the Ayurvedic Profile™ quiz to help you discover the foods that will best support you.
 As you dive deeper into Ayurvedic nutrition you find that not only the type of food you are eating creates this balance, but also the way you eat, the quantity and quality of the foods that you eat, and at what times you eat.

 Ayurveda teaches that the act of eating is just as significant as the nutritional content of the food.
 One of the most important practices for establishing a healthy meal ritual is sadhana.
 Sadhana is a Sanskrit word that describes personal and individual spiritual effort.
 It is the main tool used when working to fulfill our purpose in life.
 Honoring the sanctity of food and the place in which we eat can be a wonderful act of sadhana.
 By bringing this into our eating practices we are observing the integrity of our physiology by nourishing our bodies and minds with dignity and respect.
 Here are some simple guidelines to help you honor the sadhana of food and facilitate digestion: